RimorCosmicam/Mover/README.md

 Or just download the MacOS app and follow screen instructions.

-*Note: Ensure Terminal/Mover has Accessibility permissions in System Settings.*
+*Note: Ensure Mover has Accessibility permissions in System Settings.*

 ## 🤝 Credits